gaje85/htmlcssjs/js/lesson-01/00_history.md

   - SpiderMonkey - Used in Firefox, another old JS engine and widely used due to Firefox's userbase

 ## Interpreted or Just-In-Time Compiled
-In general it is said that JS is an interpreted language.
+In general, it is said that JS is an interpreted language.
 What that means is JS code is converted to machine code on the fly as the browser tries to execute the code
 - Its a lot simpler for developers as their just runs with no extra steps to be done
-- However, its not necessarily the most performant
+- However, it's not necessarily the most performant
 In recent years, browsers have gone ahead with JIT compilation of JS.
 What this means is the code is compiled just as it is run into byte code.
 That byte code is then run/executed by the browser.
 - Code can be better optimized this way, as the byte code can have performance improvements for a particular platform